-The General Data Protection Regulation (GDPR) becomes law with direct effect on 25 May 2018 and will affect all organisations.
+The General Data Protection Regulation (GDPR) became law 25 May 2018 and will affect all organisations.

 It is the most far-reaching reform of data protection law in over three decades and will replace the Data Protection Act 1998 in its entirety.
 Brexit is unlikely to have any long-term effect on the shape of future data protection laws in the UK, so all organisations must begin planning for compliance now if they haven’t already!